Louandra/udacity-disaster-response-pipeline/README.md

 - disaster_categories.csv: contains the categories the message can be classified into
 - process_data.py: this script creates a SQLLite database containing the training data created from disaster_messages.csv and disaster_categories.csv
 ### models
-- train_classifier.py: trains a multi class random forest classifier and saves the model
+- train_classifier.py: trains a multi class random forest classifier and saves the model.
+GridSearchCV was used to find the optimal parameters.
 ### app
 - run.py: creates web app that allows the user to input a message and returns a classification result